castle/castle-java/README.md

 ## Where to Configure Settings

-Settings can be provided as a Java Properties file in the classpath, through environmental variables or through methods calls on `CastleConfigurationBuilder` When two of these options are used, environmental variables take precedence over the Java Properties file.
+Settings can be provided as a Java Properties file in the classpath, through environmental variables or through methods calls on `CastleConfigurationBuilder`.
+When two of these options are used, environmental variables take precedence over the Java Properties file.